noInPuts/k8s-config-deploy-manager/README.md

 Services that needs to be exposed are done wtih load balancer and Nginx Ingress.
 Secrets are are created with Sealed Secrets.

 - Auth Service
-  - Deployed with postgresSQL DB
+  - Deployed with postgreSQL DB
   - Port: 8086
 - Webpage (React)
   - Port: 3000
+- RabbitMQ Server
+  - Port: *
+- Restautant Service
+  - Deployed with postgreSQL DB
+  - Port: *